ariasdiniz/macaw_framework/README.md

 # MacawFramework

-This is a framework for developing web applications.
-Please have in mind that this is still a work in progress and it is strongly advised to not use it for production purposes for now.
-Actually it supports only HTTP. and HTTPS/SSL support will be implemented soon.
-Anyone who wishes to contribute is welcome.
+This is a framework for developing web applications, with a focus on lightweight backend applications.
+Anyone interested in contributing is more than welcome.

 ## Installation